Larpoux/tau_doc/pages/fs/fs_examples/ex_setLogLevel.md

 The example source [is there](https://github.com/canardoux/flutter_sound/blob/master/example/lib/loglevel/loglevel.dart).
 You can have a live run of the examples [here](/tau/fs/live/index.html).

-`setLogLevel()` is a very simple basic example which allows the user to select the Log Level he/she is interested by.
+This is a very simple basic example which allows the user to select the Log Level he/she is interested by.

 {% include image.html file="/fs/ExampleScreenShots/LogLevel.png" %}